Sustainability

 Explanation of Earnings to Suppliers

-Ongoing Operation of the Supplier Helpline
+Supplier Helpline

-Visiting Individual Suppliers in Japan and Overseas
+Visiting and Monitoring Individual Suppliers in Japan and Overseas

 Not only did we provide feedback and assessments during these audits, but we also used visits for other objectives such as surveying plants and adjusting delivery times as opportunities to listen to a wide variety of feedback concerning suppliers’ QCD management frameworks, CSR approach, and the state of their organization.
 In addition to this kind of direct communication with suppliers, we communicate through the web as well to build and strengthen better relationships of mutual trust.